 Google is replacing Universal Analytics (UA) with Google Analytics 4 (GA4) by July 2023.
 All customers currently using Universal Analytics will need to migrate to GA4.
+Also, Universal Analytics 360 will be replaced by GA4 by July 2024.
 We’ve put together this quick FAQ guide to help you ensure BlueConic continues to sync with Google Analytics 4.

 How do I migrate from Universal Analytics to GA4?

 To migrate from Universal Analytics to GA4, follow the setup instructions and guidelines from Google.
-You can find their handy checklist from Google:
+You can find this handy checklist from Google:

-Will data that I had in Universal Analytics show up in GA4?
+Will the data I had in Universal Analytics show up in GA4?